Dust devil: Electrical activities

-Dust devils, even small ones (on Earth), can produce radio noise and electrical fields greater than 10,000 volts per meter.
-A dust devil picks up small dirt and dust particles.
-As the particles whirl around, they become electrically charged through contact or frictional charging (triboelectrification).
+Dust devils, even small ones, can produce radio noise and electrical fields exceeding 10,000 volts per metre.
+A dust devil picks up small dirt and dust particles, which become electrically charged through contact or frictional charging (triboelectrification) as they whirl around.
 The whirling charged particles also create a magnetic field that fluctuates between 3 and 30 times each second.

-These electric fields may assist the vortices in lifting material off the ground and into the atmosphere.
+These electric fields may assist the vortices in lifting material from the ground to the atmosphere.
 Field experiments indicate that a dust devil can lift 1 gram of dust per second from each square metre (10 lb/s from each acre) of ground over which it passes.
-A large dust devil measuring about 100 metres (330 ft) across at its base can lift about 15 metric tonnes (17 short tons) of dust into the air in 30 minutes.
+A large dust devil measuring about 100 metres (330 ft) across at its base can lift about 15 tonnes (17 short tons) of dust into the air in 30 minutes.
 Giant dust storms that sweep across the world's deserts contribute 8% of the mineral dust in the atmosphere each year during the handful of storms that occur.
 In comparison, the significantly smaller dust devils that twist across the deserts during the summer lift about three times as much dust, thus having a greater combined impact on the dust content of the atmosphere.
 When this occurs, they are often called sand pillars.